kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 for other Pods, including those that might get scheduled to other nodes.
 It also signals that it is safe to deallocate and delete the ResourceClaim.

-#### Communication between kubelet and resource node plugin
+#### Communication between kubelet and resource kubelet plugin

-Resource node plugins are discovered through the [kubelet plugin registration mechanism](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#device-plugin-registration).
+Resource kubelet plugins are discovered through the [kubelet plugin registration mechanism](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#device-plugin-registration).
 A new "ResourcePlugin" type will be used in the Type field of the [PluginInfo](https://pkg.go.dev/k8s.io/kubelet/pkg/apis/pluginregistration/v1#PluginInfo) response to distinguish the plugin from device and CSI plugins.

-Under the advertised Unix Domain socket the node plugin provides the following gRPC interface.
+Under the advertised Unix Domain socket the kubelet plugin provides the following gRPC interface.
 It was inspired by [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md), with “volume” replaced by “resource” and volume specific parts removed.

-Secrets are not part of this interface: if a plugin needs secrets, for example to access its own backplane, then it can define custom parameters for those secrets and retrieve them directly from the apiserver.
-This works because plugins are expected to be written for Kubernetes.

 ##### `NodePrepareResource`